statopt/static-optimizer-wp/readme.txt

 == Changelog ==

+= 1.0.5 =
+* todo: show a notice if the domain name has changed & for sandbox

 = 1.0.4 =
-* fix: when js/css couldn't be loaded we used to create a new obj.
+* Fix: when js/css couldn't be loaded we used to create a new obj.
 Now we are reusing the existing one.
 * Pick preferred server location in Europe or North America
-* todo: show a notice to update the settings if the domain name has changed in whole wp
 * Refactored code so it uses OOP style.
-* fixed sha1 wasn't calculated for the most common files
+* Fixed sha1 wasn't calculated for the most common files
-* fixed images file type was unselectable.
+* Fixed images file type was unselectable.
-* fixed the link to the quick contact page
+* Fixed the link to the quick contact page
 * Cleaned up code.
 Removed old code that was going to be used for the mu plugin
+* Added an option so people can link back to StaticOptimizer home page.

 = 1.0.3 =
 * moved demo up